Wisc-HCI/NRI-authoring-Backend/src/mico_therbligs/mico_planning/src/README.md

-mico_planning is the folder contains the entire code base of the backend implementation of the NRI-Authoring enviroment.
+mico_planning package is the folder contains the entire code base of the backend implementation of the NRI-Authoring enviroment.
 The following is a list of documentation on each file.

 ## [mico_parser.py](https://github.com/JerryHu1994/NRI-authoring-Backend/blob/master/src/mico_therbligs/mico_planning/src/mico_parser.py):